-The History of the Ankole-Watusi breed is long and distinguished.
-Its lineage can be traced to before 4000 B.C. as proved by rock paintings in the Sub-Sahara, the Egyptian and Meroetic pyramids, before the first pharaohs ruled Egypt and Kush, when a breed known as the Hamitic Longhorn (according to animal historians) now commonly known as Ankole-Watusi lived along the Nile particularly prevailing around the shores of lake Victoria and Tanganyika.
-The Breed found its way into ancient Egypt.Over the period of 3,000 years later, the cattle found their way east through Ethiopia to Arabian peninsula and spread west into ancient Garama (now Chad and Libya) and other parts of Africa.
-The majestic animal may have been a result of an African Buffalo Hybred with shorter extinct type of African Aurochs thousands of years ago or simply an original by itself.
+The History of the Ankole-Watusi breed originally known as Inyambo cows is long and distinguished.
+Its lineage can be traced to before 4000 B.C.E as proved by excavated bones as well as rock paintings in the Sub-Sahara and the Egyptian and Meroitic pyramids.
+It existed before the first pharaohs ruled Egypt and Kush, a time when this breed known as the Hamitic Longhorn and commonly known as Ankole-Watusi lived along the Nile basin particularly prevailing around the shores of Lake Victoria and Tanganyika.
+Over a period of 3,000 years, the Watusi headed east through Abyssinia to Arabian Peninsula after spreading north into ancient Egypt, westwards into Garama (now Chad and Libya) and other parts of Africa.
+The majestic animal may have been a result of an African Buffalo hybrid with the shorter extinct type of African Aurochs thousands of years ago and originated around the western shores of Lake Victoria.

 Debunking general theory on Ankole-Watusi Cattle’s Origin from India.

 The twisted belief that the breed is originally a hybrid of Zebu from the Indian sub-continent, identifying it as a sub-specie Sanga cattle and therefore regarded as an intermediate type formed by hybridizing the indigenous African humpless cattle with Zebu kind allegedly brought in from India to Uganda over 40,000 years ago is largely unfounded or lacks historical evidence.
 Especially on how Indians brought in the Zebu to inland central Africa, bred it in Uganda forming the Sanga (Ankole-Watusi) type and vanished back to Asia living the Cow to the benefit of Bahima and Batusi peoples is totally unlikely therefore safe to say, never happened.